behrad-kzm/forbix.codechallenge/README.md

-# Project Name
+# Forbix Code Challenge

 ## Description

-A brief description of your project goes here.
-For example:

-> This is a backend application built with NestJS for managing users and companies.
+ This is a backend application built with NestJS for managing users and companies.
 It uses MySQL as the database and provides various services for handling users, companies, and their interactions.

 ## Prerequisites